 Figure 6.2.1-1: Relationship Among Ambient IoT Device, Mobile Network Operator and 3rd Party

-It is assumed an Ambient IoT Device is owned by a third party who has a service agreement with a Mobile Network Operator to enable Ambient IoT service in 3GPP system.
-The MNO manages the Ambient IoT Device (e.g. holds the credentials of Ambient IoT Device, etc) in order to support communication between the 3rd party and the Ambient IoT Device via the 5G network.
-Therefore, based on this model, in the 3GPP system, different MNOs may need to manage different Ambient IoT Devices owned by different third parties.
-If uniqueness of Device ID cannot be guaranteed, operation of Ambient IoT services provided by 3GPP system may be impacted.
-Hence, considering of this, the Device ID used by an Ambient IoT Device shall enable the identification of the MNO it is managed by, the identification of the 3rd party it belongs and the identification of the Ambient IoT itself.
+It is assumed an Ambient IoT Device is operated by a third party who has a service agreement with a Mobile Network Operator to enable Ambient IoT service in 3GPP system.
+The PLMN manages the Ambient IoT Device (e.g. holds the credentials of Ambient IoT Device, etc) and enables the communication between the 3rd party and the Ambient IoT Device via the 5G network.
+Based on this model, in the 3GPP system, different PLMNs may manage Ambient IoT Devices owned and operated by different third parties.
+If uniqueness of a Device ID cannot be guaranteed, the management of Ambient IoT devices and services provided by the 3GPP system may be impacted.

-Based on the above consideration, following components are considered necessary to compose the Ambient IoT Device ID, which is defined by 3GPP:
+6.2.1.1 Compatible format of AIoT Device ID Alternative 1

+In this alternative, the structure of an AIoT Device ID contains:

+- a 3GPP-defined Identifier, and

+- an Application-defined Identifier.

+The 3GPP-defined identifier has the following components:

+- Home Network Identifier: An identifier to indicate the AIoT network operator (e.g. MCC+MNC) who allocated the 3GPP-defined identifier.
+If the 3GPP-defined Identifier is not allocated by a PLMN AIoT network operator the Home Network Identifier is set to a pre-defined value e.g. 999 to indicate this.;

-- Home Network Identifier: an identifier used to identify the home MNO;
+- Enterprise Identifier: an identifier used to identify an entity that owns the AIoT Device.
+It is unique within the Home Network Identifier domain.;

-- Owner Identifier: an identifier used to identify a 3rd party who sends service requests to trigger 5GC to perform Ambient IoT service operation;

-NOTE 1: The Owner Identifier is allocated by the home MNO corresponding to the Home Network Identifier.

-Editor's note: The use of the Owner Identifier is FFS and may depend on the solution for Inventory, etc.

-- Instance Identifier: an identifier used to identify a specific Ambient IoT device owned by the 3rd party.
+- Instance Identifier: an identifier used to identify a specific Ambient IoT device owned by the 3rd party/Enterprise.

-NOTE 2: The Instance Identifier is allocated by the home MNO which may coordinate with the 3rd party.
+NOTE 2: The Instance Identifier is allocated by the home MNO which may coordinate with the 3rd party/Enterprise.

+The Application-defined identifier contents is application dependent and is assumed to be assigned by the 3rd party.
+The Application identifier can be used by the 3rd party to e.g. group Ambient IoT Devices together.
+As this identifier will not be used by the 3GPP system to uniquely identify the Ambient IoT Device, its allocation can be fully under the 3rd party’s control and the PLMN can retain control of the allocation and management of the Device ID used to locate the subscription-like data for an Ambient IoT Device.

 Figure 6.2.1-2: Structure of Ambient IoT Device ID